Non-perturbative intertwining between spin and charge correlations: A "smoking gun" single-boson-exchange result: Formalism

 \subsection{Single-Boson Exchange decomposition of the generalized susceptibility}

 The generalized charge susceptibility represents, due to the high sensitivity of its frequency structure to changes in the physical properties of the system, a reliable ``bellwether'' for the onset of the non-perturbative regime\cite{Chalupa2021}.
 This significant aspect is well exemplified by the local generalized charge susceptibility computed in two paradigmatic limiting (perturbative/non-perturbative) cases, which are shown in Fig. \ref{fig:chi_ch_AL}.
 Here, the generalized susceptibility $\tilde{\chi}^{\ch}_{\nu\nu'}$ for zero transfer frequency is plotted as a matrix\footnote{Here we adopt the convention in which the diagonal runs from the upper left corner to the lower right corner.} for the HA in the perturbative/high-$T$ (left panel) and the non-perturbative/low-$T$ (right panel) region.
 Well visible in the perturbative regime is the positive (yellow to red) diagonal emerging on top of a faint negative (turquoise to blue) background.
 In comparison, in the non-perturbative regime, the structure appears reversed: Now the faint background is purely positive while the diagonal at low frequencies becomes negative.
-The strong suppression of the diagonal entries in $\tilde{\chi}^{\ch}_{\nu\nu'}$, even down to negative values, drives the breakdown of the self-consistent perturbative description, as it is responsible for several sign flips (from positive to negative) of the eigenvalues of the generalized susceptibility and, hence, for corresponding divergences of irreducible vertex functions in the corresponding channel\cite{Schaefer2013}.
-Physically, this qualitative change in the frequency structure of $\tilde{\chi}^{\ch}_{\nu\nu'}$ has been interpreted as a fingerprint\cite{Chalupa2021} of the local moment formation taking place in this regime.
+The strong suppression of the diagonal entries in $\tilde{\chi}^{\ch}_{\nu\nu'}$, even down to negative values, drives the breakdown of the self-consistent perturbative description.
+In fact, it is responsible for several sign flips (from positive to negative) of the eigenvalues of the generalized susceptibility and, hence, for corresponding divergences of two-particle irreducible vertex functions in the corresponding channel\cite{Schaefer2013}.
+Evidently, such divergences pose considerable problems to all diagrammatic many-electron approximations which rely on the extraction and/or the manipulation of two-particle irreducible vertices in the nonperturbative regime.
+Among these, we should certainly recall the diagrammatic approaches based on parquet equations\cite{Bickersbook2004, Li2019}, such as the dynamical vertex approximation\cite{Toschi2007,Valli2015,Toschi2011} and the QUADRILEX scheme\cite{Ayral2016}, though closely related difficulties can also affect self-consistent diagrammatic Monte Carlo and nested cluster algorithms\cite{Kozik2015,Vucicevic2018}.
+On a more physical point of view, the qualitative change in the frequency structure of $\tilde{\chi}^{\ch}_{\nu\nu'}$ has been interpreted as a ''fingerprint''\cite{Chalupa2021} of the local moment formation, \footnote{While the intrinsic crossover nature of the local moment formation (as well as of its screening) prevents the definition of a unique criterion for delimiting its borders, the $U$ and $T$ values at which the lowest-frequency diagonal entries of $\tilde{\chi}^{\ch}_{\nu\nu'}$ are suppressed below a certain threshold (e.g., where they become negative) outlines a region in the corresponding phase-diagrams, whose shape is qualitatively consistent with the crossover borders of the local moment regime defined through different criteria in the recent literature\cite{Stepanov2022,Mazitov2022}, see also \cite{Chalupa2022Thesis} as well as the very last part of the discussion in Appendix~\ref{ap:chi_sp}}, which gradually takes place by increasing $U$ at fixed temperature for all the model considered\footnote{With the obvious exception of the first order jump at the Mott transition in the DMFT solution of the HM, which unavoidably affects \cite{Pelz2023} also the behavior of two-particle quantities, but which is not specifically relevant for our analysis.}.
+This interpretation, also consistent with specific observations made in \cite{Gunnarsson2016,Gunnarsson2017,Chalupa2018}, was essentially of empirical nature, i.e., it relies on the identification of common trends in different sets of numerical calculations.
+Evidently, this leaves open the fundamental question of {\sl why} the suppression of on-site charge fluctuations occurs in the specific way it is observed.